Christopher-Schulze/crPipeline/docs/Setup.md

 Environment variables can be tweaked in `backend/.env` to point to a different database or S3 endpoint.
 Ensure the bucket defined in `S3_BUCKET` exists in your MinIO or AWS account.
 `PROCESS_ONE_JOB` makes the worker exit after a single job.
 Setting `LOCAL_S3_DIR` lets the worker store uploaded files under that path instead of S3, handy for local tests.
+`WORKER_CONCURRENCY` controls how many jobs a single worker processes in parallel.
+`SHUTDOWN_AFTER_IDLE` shuts the worker down after the given minutes of inactivity.

 The backend optionally supports an external OCR service.
 Set `OCR_API_ENDPOINT` and `OCR_API_KEY` in `backend/.env` to provide a global endpoint and API key used when no organization or stage-specific OCR configuration is present.